Looking for an experienced, external, independent, HR, workplace investigator who is also a barrister?

-There are investigators who will draw the conclusions clients want them to, but that’s not what you need.
+There are independent investigators who will conduct independent investigations and draw the conclusions clients want them to, but that’s not what you need.
 It is much more useful to know what really happened and to know the reality of the situation.
 Then you have everything you need to make the right decision about what to do.
 It should mean you’re much less likely to appear in an Employment Tribunal let alone lose your case.

 As an accredited investigator and barrister, I conduct complex, challenging and sensitive workplace investigations often in respect of senior executives and Board members, into grievances and allegations of misconduct as well as wider investigations into complaints, business problems and crises.